jkruse7/CSCHacks2022/README.md

-# CSC Hacks Sample Project Repo
+# Mmates
 ## Project Description
-*We worked on creating an IOS app that is a roommate tinder, allowing students at Pitt to match with other people looking for roommates.
+We built an app, called Mmates, which allows you to swipe on people to find roommates.
+You sign in/register, and that stores all your data into a database.
+Then, we match you with other users depending on their responses to certain questions.
+You then have the ability to swipe on them and message them.

 ## Team Information
 Ruchi Hegde